The fundamentals of choosing a fan

 The size of your room can help determine the size of your fan, identified by blade sweep.

-The following are general guidelines; however, scale is a personal preference.
+The following are general guidelines; however, scale is personal preference.

 Recommended downrod length is based on ceiling height